linoleparquet/linoleparquet/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=linoleparquet&label=Profile%20views&color=0e75b6&style=flat" alt="linoleparquet" /> </p>

-Hi guys, I'm **Lino Layani**.
+Hi, I'm **Lino Layani**.
 I am a Software Engineer from Montréal, Canada.
-I'm currently working at Beneva as a Senior Platform Engineer.
+I currently work at Beneva as a Senior Platform Engineer.
 I have some works with **AWS**, **Terraform** and **Kubernetes**, contact me if you have same interesting or some questions!

 ## 📚 Blogs posts